Battle of Hoover's Gap: Battle

 It had been reported to Wilder that Bate's brigade defended the top of the gap.
-However, Wilder found the summit unoccupied and his soldiers could see Bate's camp in the valley below.
+However, Wilder found the summit unoccupied, and his soldiers could see Bate's camp in the valley below.
 Wilder dismounted his troops and prepared to hold the gap despite orders from his division commander Maj.
 Gen. Joseph J. Reynolds to retreat.
 Wilder entrenched on the hills south of the gap and determined to hold this extremely advanced position.
 Bate's brigade counterattacked throughout the day but could not dislodge the Federals.
-When he received orders to fall back through the gap, Wilder refused claiming he could hold his ground.
+When he received orders to fall back through the gap, Wilder refused, claiming he could hold his ground.
 Meanwhile, Brig.
-Gen. Bushrod Johnson's brigade arrived and now Bate and Johnson planned a final attack on Wilder.
-This attack was also repulsed and by 7:00 p.m. units from Lovell Rousseau and John M. Brannan's divisions of Thomas's corps arrived at the gap.
+Gen. Bushrod Johnson's brigade arrived, and now Bate and Johnson planned a final attack on Wilder.
+This attack was also repulsed, and by 7:00 p.m. units from Lovell Rousseau and John M. Brannan's divisions of Thomas's corps arrived at the gap.

 When Wilder saw Generals Rosecrans and Thomas riding up to his position, he expected to be chastised for ignoring orders to withdraw.
 Instead, he rode to Rosecrans and explained that he had disobeyed orders because he knew his soldiers were capable of holding the gap.
 Rosecrans was thrilled and shook Wilder's hand, saying, "Thank God for your decision.
 It would have cost us 2,000 lives to have taken this position if you had given it up."
 Just then, Reynolds arrived.
 Before he could say a word, Rosecrans told him, "Wilder has done right.
 Promote him."
 The Federals inflicted 146 casualties on the Confederates while sustaining only 61 casualties.

-Just before noon on June 26, Stewart sent a message to Johnson and Bate stating that he was pulling back and they should also.
+Just before noon on June 26, Stewart sent a message to Johnson and Bate stating that he was pulling back, and they should also.
 Although slowed by rain, Rosecrans moved on, forcing Bragg to retreat from his defensive line and fall back to Tullahoma.
 After reaching Tullahoma, Rosecrans sent Wilder's Lightning Brigade ahead to hit the railroad in Bragg's rear.
-Arriving too late to destroy the Elk River railroad bridge, the Federals destroyed railroad track around Decherd.
+Arriving too late to destroy the Elk River railroad bridge, the Federals destroyed the railroad track around Decherd.